 JSON: language, type: string

 Consent Transaction Parties Fields

-This section contains i
+This section defines information about the parties involved in the consent process.

 PII Principal ID

 REQUIRED: PII Principal-provided identifier.
-E.g. email address, claim, defined/namespace.
+E.g., email address, claim, defined/namespace.
 Consent is not possible without an identifier.
+This field MUST contain a non-empty string.

-JSON: subject, type: string
+JSON: piiPrincipalId, type: string

 piiControllers

-REQUIRED: Contains one or more ‘piiController’ elements.
+REQUIRED: An array that contains one or more items where each item represents one PII Controller.
 It is only required for the JSON encoding of a consent receipt.

-JSON: piiControllers, type: object
+JSON: piiControllers, type: array

-PiiController

-REQUIRED: Contains information about a single PII Controller.
-It is only required for the JSON encoding of a consent receipt.

-JSON: piiController, type: object

-Propose changing ‘PII Controller’ to ‘PII Controller Name’ and the JSON label ‘org’ to ‘piiControllerName’

 PII Controller

-REQUIRED: Name of the initial PII Controller who collects the data.
-This entity is accountable for compliance over the management of PII.
+REQUIRED: Name of the first PII Controller who collects the data.
+This entity is accountable for compliance with the management of PII.
 The PII Controller determines the purpose(s) and type(s) of PII processing.
 There may be more than one PII Controller for the same set(s) of operations performed on the PII.
 In this case, the different PII Controllers SHOULD be listed, and it MUST be listed for Sensitive PII with legally required explicit notice to the PII Principal.
+This field MUST contain a non-empty string.

-JSON: org, type: string
+JSON: piiController, type: string

 On Behalf